VVDN launches end-to-end Private 5G Solution for Enterprises for SI, OEMs, Telcos

-FREMONT, Calif., Aug.
-2, 2023 /PRNewswire/ -- VVDN Technologies, a global provider of product engineering, manufacturing and digital services and solutions, today announced the availability of reliable, secure, deployment ready end-to-end 5G Enterprise solution.
+GURUGRAM, India, Aug.
+3, 2023 /PRNewswire/ -- VVDN Technologies, a global provider of product engineering, manufacturing and digital services and solutions, today announced the availability of reliable, secure, deployment ready end-to-end 5G Enterprise solution.
 The Private 5G solution comprises VVDN's indigenously designed ORAN Radio Units, customised CU/DU and 5G Core.
 The solution is completely designed, developed, integrated, and fully tested by VVDN.

 VVDN has robust production ready radio units for Private 5G Network for multiple countries and markets.
 VVDN has both Low Power (4T4R 1W) and Mid Power (4T4R 20W) radio units suitable for Private 5G deployments.
 VVDN's radio units support global requirements in Band 48 CBRS, Band n78/n77 (3400 to 4100 MHz), and bandwidth up to 100Mhz, TDD duplex mode 4T4R and 2T2R for indoor and outdoor applications.
 These radios are full compliant with ORAN 7.0 and FCC/CE certified.